 There are several reasons why you may not automatically receive a 1098-T form.
 These reasons include the following:

-In order for you to receive a 1098-T, you must fill out a modified W-9S form (PDF) and send it along with your request for a 1098T to the Office of the Registrar.
+In order for you to receive a 2018 1098-T, you must submit a new modified W-9S form (PDF) and send it along with your request for a 1098T to the Office of the Registrar.

-For tax years 2017 and prior, the IRS gives institutions the option of choosing to report either Box 1 or Box 2.
-For Tax year 2017 and prior, UB chooses to report the IRS qualified charges that were assessed during the tax year in Box 2.
-Beginning in Tax Year 2018, we are required to report Box 1 only, and not Box 2.
+For tax years 2017 and prior, the IRS gave schools the option of choosing to report either Box 1 or Box 2.
+For Tax year 2017 and prior, UB chose to report Box 2, the IRS qualified charges that were assessed during the tax year.
+Beginning in Tax Year 2018, we are required to report Box 1 only, and not report anything in Box 2.
 For billing statement information with your detailed charges and payments, log into MyUB, HUB Student Center, Finances section, click on Payment options.

-You did not have any IRS qualified charges (Box 2) or financial aid and scholarships (Box 5) that posted during the tax year to report in that box.
+You did not have any Payments of IRS qualified charges (Box 1) and/or financial aid and scholarships (Box 5) that posted during the tax year to report.

 Box 5 is a total of all financial aid, scholarships, grants and third party payments per IRS instructions (IRS does not include loans) that are posted to the student’s account during the tax year.
-A student’s financial aid is based on their total cost of attendance, which includes costs that may not be considered qualified by the IRS for the charges reported in Box 2.
-Also, for spring terms, the charges are typically posted in December before that term begins.
-Therefore, spring charges are reported in Box 2 in one tax year, and the financial aid does not post until the spring term actually begins in the following tax year.
-In summary, the spring term’s charges and financial aid are typically not reported on the same tax year’s 1098T form.
+A student’s financial aid is based on their total cost of attendance, which includes costs that may not be considered qualified by the IRS for the Payments reported in Box 1.